 We recommend that you read this with Action Breast Cancer’s booklet Understanding cancer of the breast booklet (pdf 2.63 MB).
 Although the booklet is aimed at women, much of the information is relevant to men.

 Breast cancer in men is uncommon, with approximately 16 men diagnosed each year in Ireland.

-For more information please see our factsheet on male breast cancer (pdf 812.5KB)
+For more information please see our page on male breast cancer.

-For more information please see our factsheet Hereditary breast cancer (pdf 814.26 KB)
+For more information please see our page on hereditary breast cancer.

 Breast cancer is rare in women under the age of 30 and occurs more often in women over the age of 50.
 Men also develop breast cancer but this is very rare: about 15 men develop breast cancer each year in Ireland.